uadevteampackages/entra-oidc/README.md

 'user_model' => App\Models\OidcUser::class,
 ```

+## Inertia.js compatibility
+This package is fully compatible with Inertia.js applications.
+When a session expires or authentication is required, the middleware automatically detects Inertia requests (via the `X-Inertia` header) and returns a proper response that triggers a full-page redirect instead of attempting an XHR redirect.
+This prevents CORS errors that would otherwise occur when trying to redirect to Microsoft's OAuth endpoints.

+No additional configuration is required - the middleware handles this automatically.

 ## Route caching
 Routes are controller-based and cache-friendly.
 After configuring your app, you can safely run:
 ```bash